Bury St Edmunds, located in the county of Suffolk, England, is a picturesque town with a rich history.

 Head to the Stanstead airport to find out if your ideal location is accounted for.

-Are you thinking of living in Bury St Edmunds?
+Are you thinking of moving to Bury St Edmunds?

 Whether you want to explore the marvellous local shops, the range of quaint eateries or enjoy the local market, the town has something for everyone.